techsenger/patternfx/README.md

 | **DEINITIALIZING** | The component is undergoing deinitialization.
 Its `ComponentView`, `ComponentViewModel`, and other internal parts are being deinitialized. |
 | **DEINITIALIZED**  | The component has been completely deinitialized.
 All resources have been released and cleanup has been performed.
 This is the terminal state of the lifecycle. |

-### Component Hierarchy <a name="component-hierarchy"></a>
+### Component Tree <a name="component-tree"></a>

-Components can act as both parents and children, forming a tree structure that can change dynamically.
-The library provides a mechanism for dynamically creating and removing components and includes optional logic for managing component relationships, leaving their use to the developer's discretion.
+Components in MVVM4FX form a hierarchical structure, called the component tree that can change dynamically.
+This tree represents the logical composition of the application and is independent of the JavaFX node tree, which is responsible only for rendering.

+Each `Component` may have a parent component and multiple child components.
+Together, they form a directed, acyclic structure that reflects ownership, lifecycle management, and state boundaries rather than visual layout.

+The component tree must not be confused with the JavaFX scene graph.
+The JavaFX node tree describes how UI elements are rendered and laid out on screen.
+The component tree describes how application functionality is structured, initialized, composed, and disposed.
+These two hierarchies serve different purposes and are intentionally decoupled.

 The component tree is built according to the Unidirectional Hierarchy Rule (UHR).
-This rule establishes a strict hierarchical order by explicitly prohibiting circular parent-child relationships, meaning a component cannot simultaneously be a direct parent and a direct child of another component.
+This rule establishes a strict hierarchical order by explicitly prohibiting circular parent-child relationships, meaning a component cannot be both a direct or indirect parent and child of another component.
 The UHR is designed to maintain a clear, acyclic structure, which prevents logical conflicts and ensures predictable behavior.
 Importantly, this rule does not restrict child components from directly accessing or communicating with their parents; it solely forbids cyclical dependencies that would compromise the architectural integrity of the hierarchy.

-It is crucial to highlight the interaction between components.
-Consider a parent and a child component as an example.
-The parent component's `ComponentViewModel` holds a reference to the child component's `ComponentViewModel` via its `children` field, while the child component's `ComponentViewModel` holds a reference to the parent component's `ComponentViewModel` via its `parent` field.
-Similarly, the parent component's `ComponentView` holds a reference to the child component's `ComponentView` through its `children` field, and the child component's `ComponentView` holds a reference to the parent component's `ComponentView` via its `parent` field.

-This two-layer linkage establishes a coherent and symmetric relationship between parent and child components at both the `View` and `ViewModel` layers.
-The parent and child components are fully aware of each other's existence and state, enabling direct coordination and communication within the hierarchy while maintaining clear separation of concerns between the presentation (`View`) and logic (`ViewModel`) layers.
-This design ensures consistency and synchronization across the component tree without violating the Unidirectional Hierarchy Rule (UHR), as the relationships are strictly hierarchical and non-cyclic.
+It is important to note that the component layer is intentionally designed to be thin.
+A `Component` must not contain business logic, presentation logic, or state manipulation beyond what is required for lifecycle management and structural composition.
+Its responsibility is limited to coordinating initialization and deinitialization, managing parent–child relationships, and defining ownership boundaries between components.

+Keeping the component layer thin prevents it from becoming a God object and ensures that application logic remains properly distributed between the View and the ViewModel.
+This constraint is essential for preserving architectural clarity, testability, and long-term maintainability.

 ### When to Create a Component? <a name="when-to-create-component"></a>
 * The element has independent testable state or business logic that can exist without a `View`.